sdorourk/ocho/README.md

 ![Screenshot 2](/screenshots/screenshot2.png)

 ## Command line interface
 Modern CHIP-8 interpreters often behave slightly different than the original COSMAC VIP version.
 This emulator defaults to modern behaviors whenever possible.
-However, you can control this behavior using the command line interface.
+However, you can control these behaviors using the command line interface.
 ```
 Usage: ocho [OPTIONS] <PROGRAM>